Dominica travel guide

 Travel in Dominica

-A number of hotels and guest houses have re-opened for business on a limited basis.
+Most hotels and guest houses are open for business.
 Each has been certified by government health inspectors that it is compliant with newly introduced health protocols.
-Some tour operators have re-opened for business.
-You must stay in ‘Safe in Nature’ certified accommodations or in Government operated quarantine during any arrival quarantine period.
-A fee structure is in place.
+Most tour operators have re-opened for business.

 Healthcare in Dominica